FIWARE/tutorials.CRUD-Operations/README.md

 applications.
 A
 [YAML file](https://raw.githubusercontent.com/Fiware/tutorials.Entity-Relationships/master/docker-compose.yml)
 is used configure the required services for the application.
-This means all container services can be brought up in a single command.
+This means all container services can be brought up with a single command.
 Docker Compose is installed by default as part of Docker for Windows and Docker for Mac, however Linux users will need to follow the instructions found [here](https://docs.docker.com/compose/install/)